What Are Functional Foods?

 These are some examples of functional foods that you can easily include in your diet;

-- Tumeric: Known as liquid gold tumeric is thought to be the strongest natural form of anti-inflamatory and anti-depressant as well as aiding in the management and treatment of chronic disease such as arthritis, cancer, diabetes, gastrointestinal disease (such as Chrons).
-It is also proven to be a stronger pain reliever than paracetamol and helpful in managing high cholesterol
+- Turmeric: Known as liquid gold, turmeric is thought to be the strongest natural form of anti-inflammatory and anti-depressant as well as aiding in the management and treatment of chronic diseases such as arthritis, cancer, diabetes and gastrointestinal disease (such as Chrons).
+It is also proven to be a stronger pain reliever than paracetamol and helpful in managing high cholesterol.

 - Cumin: Increases cognitive function, aids in digestion, helps to remove toxins from the body, helps to relieve anxiety and stress, prevents colon cancer, helps to treat a weakening memory, prevents diabetes, fights viral infections, boosts the immune systems, prevents premature aging, can improve lactation for mothers and prevent piles from constipation and infection.

-- Chili: Chilies help fight inflamation, are a natural pain reliever, benefit cardiovascular health, clear congestion, aid in weight loss and help to prevent the spread of prostate cancer.
+- Chilli: Chillies help fight inflammation, are a natural pain reliever, benefit cardiovascular health, clear congestion, aid in weight loss and help to prevent the spread of prostate cancer.